-- rC113 The members of a set of chambers or the BSB authorised body must pay to each non-practising pupil (as appropriate), by the end of each month of the non-practising six months of his pupillage no less than: - .1 the specified amount; and - .2 such further sum as may be necessary to reimburse expenses reasonably incurred by the pupil on: - .3 travel for the purposes of his pupillage during that month; and - .4 attendance during that month at courses which he is required to attend as part of his pupillage. - rC114 The members of a set of chambers, or the BSB authorised body, must pay to each practising pupil by the end of each month of the practising six months of his pupillage no less than: - .1 the specified amount; plus - .2 such further sum as may be necessary to reimburse expenses reasonably incurred by the pupil on: - .a travel for the purposes of his pupillage during that month; and - .b attendance during that month at courses which he is required to attend as part of his pupillage; less - .c such amount, if any, as the pupil may receive during that month from his practice as a barrister; and less - .d such amounts, if any, as the pupil may have received during the preceding months of his practising pupillage from his practice as a barrister, save to the extent that the amount paid to the pupil in respect of any such month was less than the total of the sums provided for in sub-paragraphs rC114.2.a and .b above. - rC115 The members of a set of chambers, or the BSB authorised body, may not seek or accept repayment from a chambers pupil or an entity pupil of any of the sums required to be paid under Rules rC113 and rC114 above, whether before or after he ceases to be a chambers pupil or an entity pupil, save in the case of misconduct on his part. - rC116 If you are a self-employed barrister, you must pay any chambers pupil for any work done for you which because of its value to you warrants payment, unless the pupil is receiving an award or remuneration which is paid on terms that it is in lieu of payment for any individual item of work.
+- rC113 The members of a set of chambers or the BSB entity must pay to each non-practising pupil (as appropriate), by the end of each month of the non-practising six months of their pupillage no less than: - .1 the specified amount; and - .2 such further sum as may be necessary to reimburse expenses reasonably incurred by the pupil on: - .3 travel for the purposes of their pupillage during that month; and - .4 attendance during that month at courses which they are required to attend as part of their pupillage. - rC114 The members of a set of chambers, or the BSB entity, must pay to each practising pupil by the end of each month of the practising six months of their pupillage no less than: - .1 the specified amount; plus - .2 such further sum as may be necessary to reimburse expenses reasonably incurred by the pupil on: - .a travel for the purposes of their pupillage during that month; and - .b attendance during that month at courses which they are required to attend as part of their pupillage; less - .c such amount, if any, as the pupil may receive during that month from their practice as a barrister; and less - .d such amounts, if any, as the pupil may have received during the preceding months of their practising pupillage from their practice as a barrister, save to the extent that the amount paid to the pupil in respect of any such month was less than the total of the sums provided for in sub-paragraphs rC114.2.a and .b above. - rC115 The members of a set of chambers, or the BSB entity, may not seek or accept repayment from a chambers pupil or an entity pupil of any of the sums required to be paid under Rules rC113 and rC114 above, whether before or after they cease to be a chambers pupil or an entity pupil, save in the case of misconduct on their part. - rC116 If you are a self-employed barrister, you must pay any chambers pupil for any work done for you which because of its value to you warrants payment, unless the pupil is receiving an award or remuneration which is paid on terms that it is in lieu of payment for any individual item of work.